IlNin/GameLogger/README.md

 All in all, I'm quite happy with out the application turned out, especially its UI: my inspiration was a website called Backloggery, and I tried my best to replicate a subset of its features on my app.
 Sadly there's no written report this time since it wasn't asked by the professor.

 In order to compile this application you need Android Studio: just be aware that all the UI was made while keeping in mind the size of my phone's screen (4,65"), so on different types of screens it may appear quite a bit awkward.
-I know a good application should be scalable, but I just didn't have the time! :(
+I know a good application should be scalable across different devices, but I just didn't have the time to optimize! :(